nextcloud/recognize/README.md

 This app goes through your media collection and adds fitting tags, automatically categorizing your photos and music.

-* 👪 Recognizes faces from contact photos
+* 📷 👪 Recognizes faces from contact photos
-* 🏔 🦍 Recognizes animals, landscapes, food, vehicles, buildings and other objects
+* 📷 🏔 🦍 Recognizes animals, landscapes, food, vehicles, buildings and other objects
-* 👂 Recognizes music genres
+* 📷🗼 Recognizes landmarks and monuments
 * 📷 view your tagged photos with the photos app
+* 👂 🎵 Recognizes music genres
 * 🎵 listen to your tagged music with the audioplayer app
 * ⚡ Tagging works via Nextcloud's Collaborative Tags, allowing access by any of your apps

-Notice: While this app often works nicely its stability across different environments is more comparable to that of a tech preview.
+Note: This project is quite young and thus still a bit rough around the edges.

 ### Examples